CDRT/docs/bios/settings/thinkcenter/computrace.md

 <!-- WMI: no -->

-**NOTE:** Absolute® is a service designed to help track devices and provide recovery services in the event a device is lost or stolen.
+?> Absolute® is a service designed to help track devices and provide recovery services in the event a device is lost or stolen.

 Once installed, the Absolute agent communicates with the Absolute Monitoring Center at programmed intervals to provide the tracking service.